0xCoto/Virgo/paper.md

 the raw observation data as a FITS/csv-formatted file.

-Lastly, the software's modularity allows users to integrate `Virgo`'s functionalities into their software effortlessly, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.
+Lastly, the software's modularity allows users to integrate `Virgo`'s functionalities into their own software effortlessly, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.

 # Example Usage